bjhoohaha/mydo/README.md

 # README

-This README would normally document whatever steps are necessary to get theapplication up and running.
+This README would normally document whatever steps are necessary to get the application up and running.

 * Developer Informaiton
 Name: Ong Bing Jue